Phosphatidylcholine Basics

 The surfactant, PC in the mucous membranes of the respiratory and digestive systems make is possible for us to be alive.
 Surfactants help bridge two different states of matter like liquids and gasses or between a solid and a liquid.
 Having PC in the membranes makes it easier for oxygen to be dissolved into the lungs and for nutrients to be absorbed in the digestive system.

-Much has been written about the positive effects of increasing PC to help with conditions like ulcerative cholitis and other intestinal inflammation conditions.
+Much has been written about the positive effects of increasing PC to help with conditions like ulcerative colitis and other intestinal inflammation conditions.

 Also note that supplementing with PC can supply the choline group to help increase the synthesis of acetylcholine (a neurotransmitter important in blood flow regulation and memory formation).